knilda/shRlog/README.md

 An overview of firewall log data in R via Shiny App

 This is the first version of the App.
-We select data from the last 6 hours of a graylog stream.
+We select data from the last 6 hours of a graylog stream via elasticsearch REST API.

 Approved in R Version 3.4.2 (2017-09-28) and latest version (at date 01.07.2018) of following packages: